stevengoes/SSIC/img/README.md

 ## Images

-This folde contains all the images
+This folder contains all the images